 Why should we consider improving the acoustics of a restaurant to reduce noise?

 Because for such a space - this is also true for cafeterias, fast food places, dining rooms in hotels, and collective dining rooms (canteens, university restaurants, business restaurants), the challenge is to create an environment calm enough to allow the occupants to restore (this is what it comes to indeed, when you are in a restaurant !), i.e. according to the definition of the Larousse dictionary, "to regain strength in eating”.

-It goes without saying that certain ambience conditions are required to allow the relaxation of which it is desirable that it can be associated with this particular moment which punctuates our days, and so that when they take place (it is not forbidden to eat his meal in silence, especially if one is, intentionally or not, alone at the table, to savor a particularly successful dish), conversations in normal voice can be held.
+Needless to say that some ambience conditions are required to allow the relaxation of which it is desirable that it can be associated with this particular moment which punctuates our days, and so that when they take place (it is not forbidden to eat his meal in silence, especially if one is, intentionally or not, alone at the table, to savor a particularly successful dish), conversations in normal voice can be held.

 For these purposes, the control of reverberation phenomena - illustrated by a sufficiently low value of the performance indicator that is the reverberation time - is essential, in the context of an improvement in the acoustics of a restaurant for noise limitation, because without it:

-- there is no moderation of the ambient sound levels - because they are (too much) amplified by the presence of a reverberant acoustic field which is superimposed on the direct acoustic field related to the sound sources mentioned above –
+- there is no moderation of the ambient sound levels - because they are (too much) amplified by the presence of a reverberant acoustic field (due to the existence of a ground, of walls, of a ceiling or of a roof reflecting sound waves) which is superimposed on the direct acoustic field related to the sound sources mentioned above –

 - there is no sufficient intelligibility of speech (nor of music, when there is any)